mlavin/django-selectable/docs/advanced.rst

 ==========================

 We've gone through the most command and simple use cases for django-selectable.
-Now we'll take a lot at some of the more advanced features of this project.
+Now we'll take a look at some of the more advanced features of this project.
 This assumes that you are comfortable reading and writing a little bit of Javascript making use of jQuery.